d-lynch95/escape-the-dungeon/README.md

 ## Design

 ### Font
 The design of this website is a very simple style as the format template was provided by the code institute.
 This program predominantly focuses on the Python programming language so does not incorporate CSS or styling features.
+The code uses minimal colour as an homage to the original text-based adventure games.
+The only colour in the game is red text showing "Game Over" when the player loses the game.
+The game also uses ASCII text showing "Escape the dungeon" when the player starts the game

 ### Structure